KiraYamato94/LasMonjas/README.md

 - If one of the duelist selects and attack and the other doesn't select anything, automatically he will die and the other player wins the duel.
 - Nobody can use his abilities, make sabotages or report a body during the duel.
 - After the duel, everyone get teleported to the position where they were before the duel, the same goes with the corpses.
-- He can't be in the same game as Renegade, Bounty Hunter, Trapper, Yinyanger, Ninja and Berserker.
+- He can't be in the same game as Renegade, Bounty Hunter, Trapper, Yinyanger, Ninja, Berserker, Yandere, Stranded and Monja.
 - There's a special game condition called 1vs1, when the remaining alive players are the Impostor and the Challenger.
 On this condition he can't duel, instead the normal Kill button will appear.
 The Impostor can't make sabotages on the 1vs1 condition so this will be the fasted click in the west.

 -----------------------